 During the development of Homebush Bay and the Rhodes peninsula, individual sites for high density residential land use were developed and occupied and conflicts arose as adjoining sites were remediated and redeveloped.
-To prevent similar land use conflicts, there should be controls on staging of any proposed broad scales remediation activities within the Precinct.
+To prevent similar land use conflicts, there should be controls on staging of any proposed broad scale remediation activities within the Precinct.
 These controls should be developed to promote staging priorities for major remediation and redevelopment activities, such as a mechanism whereby development of selected sites may be restrained or controlled to account for future potential remediation impacts on adjoining land.
+It is expected that remediation staging planning controls would be investigated in subsequent phases of the planning implementation.